 We must remember that the Holy Gospels are not mere history books but livingstories.
 The Lord here is not speaking to Judas alone but to all of us who partake of His Holy Gifts in the knowledge that we have betrayed Him while not seeking His mercy and forgiveness.
 We must not be like Judas, who merely regretted his actions after the fact, but, rather, we must repent before it is too late.
 Let us not wait to repent and to ask for the Lord’s mercy, for we do not know the hour when He will come.
 Let us not put ourselves in the position of Cain, who only confessed His sin after he was confronted by God Himself and never asked for His mercy when he had the opportunity to do so.
 By then it will be too late!

 And let us remember to love one another and pray for one another!
-If we do these things, then we may say that we know the truth and may call ourselves followers of the truth, our Lord and Saviour Jesus Christ.
+If we do these things, we may say that we know the truth and call ourselves followers of the truth, our Lord and Saviour Jesus Christ.

 34I give you a new commandment: that you love one another!
 Just as I have loved you, love also one another.
 35This is how everyone will know that you are my disciples: if you have love for one another.”(John 13: 34-35)